 The Quantum uses a number of Surface Mount Technology (SMT) parts, they are large by SMT standards, and are within the realm of being hand-solderable.
-In order to help make your assembly successful, we have included some very fine (.020"), very low temperature (about 180°C), no-residue solder.
-This is not the stuff that you get at Radio Shack... it's designed for soldering small temperature-sensitive parts without transferring much heat to the part itself.
+In order to help make your assembly successful, we have included some very fine (.020"), low temperature, no-residue solder.
+It's Kester 245 p/n 24-6337-8807... designed for hand soldering small temperature-sensitive parts without transferring excessive heat to the part itself.